andrerferrer/geocoder-without-address-no-create/README.md

 This is a demo to show-case how to implement the `geocoder` gem in a model, adding the coordinates according to the address.

+This demo was created from [this other one](git@github.com:andrerferrer/geocoder-gem.git)

 [You can also check my other demos](https://github.com/andrerferrer/dedemos/blob/master/README.md#ded%C3%A9mos).

 ## What needs to be done?